 - Using only credit cards — If you have only credit cards and no other types of loans, that lack of credit diversity in your mix may be a negative factor in credit scoring.

-Certain public information can negatively affect credit scores, including tax liens, bankruptcies, and civil judgments.
+Certain public information can negatively affect credit scores, such as bankruptcies.

 What Can Improve Your Credit Scores